evrimagaci/periodum-api/README.md

 - Fork the repository
 - Create a `feature` or `bugfix` branch from the `develop` branch (ex: `feature/awesome-feature`) on your fork.
 - Work on your new branch
-- To avoid working on the same issue; after very first commit, please create a draft pull request to our `develop` so other contributors will know that you're working on the issue. _The contributors might give you early feedback on your implementation._
+- To avoid working on the same issue; after very first commit, please create a **draft** pull request to our `develop` so other contributors will know that you're working on the issue. _Other contributors might give you early feedback on your implementation for saving time_
 - When it's ready, change the PR to "Ready to Review"